 On March 28, 2016, I began keeping a garden journal.
 Now, mine is a simple Word document.
 The first year I wrote in black type, this year my font is in red, and the entries for the next year will be in blue.
 By adding an entry by date under the old one, I can quickly determine if there is much difference between the various gardening years.

 I have found this reference is a tremendous help, partially because I can only keep so many details in my head and partially because my memory can be, well, a trifle faulty.
 For example, many people—myself included—were convinced spring arrived earlier this year.
 However, looking back over the journal, I discovered my plants appeared precisely at the same time they came up last year—in fact, a few of my plants sprung up earlier last year than they did this year.
+When you need to describe your own list of garden plants you can get term paper help.
+Like a student, who keeps a garden journal, it’s advisable to have more time while studying.

 A Garden Journal Keeps Track of Plants